s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/dft/config_params/data_layouts.rst

 :math:`\text{x} = \text{o}`).

-The values of :math:`s^{\text{i}}_{j}` and :math:`s^{\text{o}}_{j}` are to be used and considered by oneMKL if and only if :math:`s^{\text{fwd}}_{j} = s^{\text{bwd}}_{j} = 0, \forall j \in \lbrace 0, 1, \ldots, d\rbrace`.
+The values of :math:`s^{\text{i}}_{j}` and :math:`s^{\text{o}}_{j}` are to be used and considered by oneMath if and only if :math:`s^{\text{fwd}}_{j} = s^{\text{bwd}}_{j} = 0, \forall j \in \lbrace 0, 1, \ldots, d\rbrace`.
 This will happen automatically if ``config_param::INPUT_STRIDES`` and ``config_param::OUTPUT_STRIDES`` are set and ``config_param::FWD_STRIDES`` and